FCTC – A Threat to Livelihood

 The excessively high increase in cigarette taxation has made legal cigarette extremely unaffordable and therefore, out of the reach of consumers.
 This has exerted severe pressure on the legal cigarette industry, increased the arbitrage opportunity on illegal cigarettes and caused accelerated shift in consumption from cigarettes to other tobacco forms.

-In recent months NGOs and other anti-tobacco activists have been engaged in creating an impression that cigarette taxes in India are low and have led to improved affordability.
-However, an analysis of the “WHO Report on the Global Tobacco Epidemic, 2015 – Raising Taxes on Tobacco”, reveals that at 6.5% of per capita GDP, Cigarette Taxes in India are already amongst the highest in the world.
-In fact, cigarette taxes in India are 14 times higher than USA, 9 times higher than Japan, 7 times higher than China, 5 times higher than Australia and 3 times higher than Malaysia and Pakistan.
+An analysis of the “WHO Report on the Global Tobacco Epidemic, 2017, reveals that at 5.9% of per capita GDP, Cigarette Taxes in India are already amongst the highest in the world.
+In fact, cigarette taxes in India are almost 12 times higher than in the USA; 9 times higher than Japan; almost 6 times more than China; 5 times higher than Germany; 3 times more than in Australia, UK & Malaysia and 2 times higher than Pakistan and Thailand.

 Extremely high tax rates on Cigarettes provide a profitable arbitrage opportunity for tax evasion in India.
 According to Euromonitor International, India is now the 4th largest illegal cigarette market in the world.
-A recent FICCI Study on Illicit Markets estimates the overall market for illegal cigarettes in India at a significant 20.2% of the Cigarette Industry having grown from 15.7% in 2010 and resulting in a huge revenue loss of Rs.9,139 crores to the national exchequer.
+Based on the current tax rates on cigarettes, it is estimated that the Government loses Rs.
+13,000 crores in tax revenues per annum on account of illegal cigarette trade.

 It is thus evident that the excessive taxation on cigarettes does not decrease overall tobacco consumption.
 It simply catalyzes the growth of non-cigarette tobacco forms and compels people to switch to cheaper illegal cigarettes often of low quality, manufactured in unhygienic conditions.